-Sharecare's Founder, Chairman and Chief Executive Officer, Mr. Arnold, does not receive any additional compensation for his service as a director (his compensation as an executive is discussed above and detailed in the Summary Compensation Table).
-Additionally, one of Sharecare's non-employee directors, Mr. Ronanki, who was previously employed by one of Sharecare's key strategic partners, declined any cash or equity compensation for his service pursuant to his former employer's policy.
+Sharecare's Founder and Executive Chairman, Mr. Arnold, does not receive any additional compensation for his service as a director (his compensation as an executive is discussed above and detailed in the Summary Compensation Table).
+Sharecare's Chief Executive Officer, Mr. Layton, has not received any additional compensation for his service as a director since he was hired as Chief Executive Officer in January 2024.